JOB TITLE: Director of Communications

 WORK ENVIRONMENT/PHYSICAL DEMANDS:

-This job operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones, etc. This is largely a sedentary role; however, some movement is required.
-Examples world be lifting files, opening filling cabinets and bending or standing as necessary.
+Examples would be lifting files, opening filing cabinets, and bending or standing as necessary when working onsite.

 HOW TO APPLY: